jrblevin/markdown-mode/README.md

     this variable buffer-local allows `markdown-mode` to override the default behavior induced when the global variable is non-nil.

+  * `markdown-gfm-additional-languages`, - additional languages to
+    make available, aside from those predefined in `markdown-gfm-recognized-languages`, when inserting GFM code
+    blocks (default: `nil`).
+Language strings must have be trimmed of whitespace and not contain any curly braces.
+They may be of arbitrary capitalization, though.

+  * `markdown-gfm-use-electric-backquote` - use
+    `markdown-electric-backquote` for interactive insertion of GFM
+    code blocks when backquote is pressed three times (default: <kbd>t</kbd>).

   * `markdown-make-gfm-checkboxes-buttons` - Whether GitHub
     Flavored Markdown style task lists (checkboxes) should be turned into buttons that can be toggled with mouse-1 or RET.
 If